Everything That Happens Will Happen Today: Composition

 Both musicians continued to work on their own projects during the composition of Everything That Happens Will Happen Today.
-Byrne conducted the second season of Big Love and completed his collaborations with Fatboy Slim on the album and musical Here Lies Love and the single "Toe Jam".
+Byrne wrote the score for the second season of Big Love and completed his collaborations with Fatboy Slim on the album and musical Here Lies Love and the single "Toe Jam".
 Eno produced Coldplay's Viva la Vida or Death and All His Friends and U2's No Line on the Horizon.
 Byrne and Eno discussed the former's collaboration with Fatboy Slim and Chris Martin of Coldplay wrote lyrics to the instrumental track for "One Fine Day", but acquiesced when he heard Byrne's version (the band would also adapt another one of Eno's instrumental compositions that Byrne did not finish into a track on Viva la Vida).
 Once Byrne's version of "One Fine Day" was finished, the two began in earnest writing the rest of the tracks.
-Byrne initially had a long delay in writing material, but as the project progressed, he got to working several hours a day on the album and put his collaboration with Fatboy Slim on hold to finish the songs in the early part of 2008.
+Byrne initially had a long delay in writing material, but as the project progressed, he began working several hours a day on the album and put his collaboration with Fatboy Slim on hold to finish the songs in the early part of 2008.
 Since the two did not work together face-to-face as they had in the past, it was harder for them to complete material quickly, and they had to rush to finish two of the tracks at the end of the sessions.
 He later described the process as easy once details were sorted out and summed up this method as "pure joy" and declared writing collaboratively to be easier than writing solo.
 He even credited the time between their last collaboration and the transatlantic distance as a strength, since it allowed the two to keep their own schedules.
 Eno agreed, as it gave him time to focus on a small piece of music without holding up Byrne's progress.
 Byrne later used a similar approach through 2010 and 2011 in collaborations with St. Vincent (Love This Giant) and Will Oldham (the soundtrack to This Must Be the Place).